mozilla/cargo-vet/book/src/defining-criteria.md

 # Defining Criteria

-Before you can go about importing or performing audits, you need to define what you want the audits to involve.
+Before you can go about importing or performing audits, you need to define what you want the audits to entail.
 This is specified, in prose, via the `[criteria]` section of `audited.toml`.
 These descriptions should be concise, but have enough detail so that auditors know what's expected of them, and other projects know how to interpret the results.

 ## The Basics